Submitting an Article

 Guidelines for Contributions

 These guidelines are intended as suggestions and are not mandatory requirements.

 Length: A typical article on Philosophie.ch is between 8,000 and 20,000 characters including blank spaces.

 For example: "Democracy--A Crisis of Truth?" or "Does Climate Change Justify Civil Disobedience?"

 Subtitle: 1-2 short sentences, not longer than 200 characters.

 For example: "On the use of artificial intelligence in medical diagnostics" or "The role of intuitions and psychological research for theories of retributive justice."

-Author's Information: In the margin of the page, you can add information about yourself, your projects, and your books.
+Author's Information: In the margin of the page, you can add a link to your profile with information on you, your projects, and your books.

 "Franziska Martinsen is a senior lecturer at the Leibniz University, Hanover, and currently researches and teaches as a visiting professor for political theory at the University of Duisberg-Essen.

 Her research areas include, among others, international political theory and the history of ideas, in particular, human rights and its criticism, the theory of radical democracy, and gender studies.